IBSim/VirtualLab/docs/source/examples.rst

     Mesh.Length3D = 0.001
     Mesh.HoleDisc = 30

-Two meshes will be created using this *Parameters_Var* file.

 Simulations will then be performed for each of these samples::

     Sim.Name = ['ParametricSim1', 'ParametricSim2']